agentlang-ai/agentlang-docs/docs/installation.md

 An application written in Agentlang consists of multiple modules called *components*.
 In the above program, we have just one component named `:Hello`.

-After declaring the component, we define an *agent* named `:Hello/FriendlyAgent`.
+After declaring the component, we define an *agent* named `:friendly-agent`.
 An agent definition is basically a map of key-value pairs.
 Agents belong to the built-in component called `:Agentlang.Core`, so an agent definition map has a single key `:Agentlang.Core/Agent`.
 The value of that key is another map that contain the properties or *attributes* of the agent.
 An `agent` require at-least three attributes to be specified.
 One, as we saw earlier, is its `:Name`.
 The next required attribute is `:UserInstruction`, which describes the agent to itself or explains to the agent what it's supposed to do - all in plain English.
 The third attribute required by an agent is `:Input` - which simply defines a name under which an HTTP API will be exposed for interacting with the agent.
 User interaction with an agent happens by giving it more user-instructions.

 With that basic description of the agent behind us, we can proceed to run it.
 But before that, make sure you have set the `OPENAI_API_KEY` environment variable to a valid [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).